vespa-cloud/terraform-azure-enclave/README.md

 ## Permissions needed by the Terraform runner
 The principal running Terraform must be able to create custom role definitions and assignments at the subscription scope, managed identities, resource groups, and register features.
-For provisioning resources in zone submodules the principal must have Storage Account Contributor on the created storage accounts.
+For provisioning resources in zone submodules, ensure the principal has data-plane RBAC such as `Storage Account Contributor` on the created storage accounts.

 Option A (simplest for bootstrap):
 - `Owner` @ subscription